-Ashleigh provides support to both the EU Programme and the Education, Public Engagement & Communications Programme.
+Ashleigh provides support to both the EU Programme is the INFANT Sesame Manager.

 Since 2010 Ashleigh has worked as a researcher in both the UK and Ireland in the areas of biochemistry, cell biology, and neuroscience.
 During her PhD she was involved in the discovery and validation of a novel diagnostic and prognostic biomarker for prostate cancer.
 This included an industrial placement at Philip’s Research, Eindhoven.
 Following this, she returned to UCC to take up a research position in the School of Biochemistry and Cell Biology where she studied retinal degeneration, with a focus on the rare genetic disease retinitis pigmentosa.

 Ashleigh has extensive experience in various research techniques, scientific and technical writing, reviewing manuscripts, lecturing, student mentoring, and more recently; education and public engagement and outreach.
 Since the beginning of 2017, she has been a volunteer Demonstrator and Communicator with the SFI-funded for the CellEXPLORERS outreach programme.

 - 2018-present - Research Support Officer for the EU Programme and Education Public Engagement and Communications, INFANT Research Centre.